 And you have OPTIONS…

 Textbooks: A low-priced digital version is available that students can view on classroom tablets or personal computers.
 The hardcover edition is perfect for students who prefer to hold a book when reading or for classrooms going “tech-free.”
-Whether physical or digital, textbooks are intended for individual use only, and families generally love having these for future reference – particularly the hardcover editions!
+Whether physical or digital, textbooks are for individual use only, but families generally love having these for future reference!

-Teacher Guides: The “teacher guide” is really a turn-key system for teachers AND a student workbook in one, as it contains all of the weekly worksheets/discussion questions, exams, etc. The digital version is only $19.99 and is great for teachers who love working from a tablet or laptop and want to print the worksheets and exams.
+Teacher Guides: The “teacher guide” is a turn-key system for teachers AND a student workbook in one.
+It contains all of the weekly worksheets/discussion questions, exams, etc. The digital version is only $19.99 and is great for teachers who love working from a tablet or laptop and want to print the worksheets and exams.
 The softcover teacher guide (with perforated pages) is only $24.99 and is great for teachers who prefer a physical book and want to photocopy the removable worksheets and exams.

 Print Rights: Technically, it is illegal to copy or share consumable workbooks (like the Teacher Guide).
 However, to lower your costs, we offer “Print Rights” for the Teacher Guide for only $2/student.
 This way, you can legally print worksheets and exams for your entire classroom (click here for more information).
 This allows you to save $$$, obey the law, and help support our family-friendly project!

 With over 600 images, The Master and His Apprentices: Art History from a Christian Perspective is an excellent way to include art history in your classroom!

 Furthermore, Christian schools have found that The Master and His Apprentices integrates into current art, history, and/or Bible classes in innumerable ways.
 Classroom time can take as little as 1 hour per week for group discussions and exams when students complete their required readings at home.

 Have questions?
 Please don’t hesitate to contact us.
 We pray this resource is a wonderful blessing for your students!